Wisdom from Ancient Tradition and the 21st Century’s Vitality to be Unified: the Difficult Mission of Japan’s Heir

 Surprisingly, in all these fights and trials he has obviously never lost his warmth of heart.
 Naruhito’s friend Isamu Kamata enthusiastically says: “The prince is such an ideal and friendly person without any faults.”
 And Crown Princess Masako warmly praises her husband’s serenity and his thoughtfulness to the feelings of other people.

 The heir of the Japanese throne is a curious mixture of tenderness of heart and strength of will, of traditional qualities and modern goals.
 And he will urgently need all of this: If he wants to successfully accomplish his task as Japanese tenno in the 21st century he will be obliged to find a way of bringing together the extremes that have marked his own path in life.
 As he put it himself: “While carefully dealing with the tradition that has been handed down from generation to generation for a very long time I want to take up activities that fit into the image of a monarchy in the 21st century.”

 There has been a lot of attention on the discussion of the imperial succession after Prince Naruhito: male or female, his daughter or his nephew?
-In the heat of these discussions, it has usually been overlooked that if the Crown Prince should fail in his extremely challenging task, the question of “Who will come after him?” might be rendered completely obsolete!Filed under Japanese Royals
+In the heat of these discussions, it has usually been overlooked that if the Crown Prince should fail in his extremely challenging task, the question of “Who will come after him?” might be rendered completely obsolete!Filed under Japan

 Tagged Biography, Birthday, Crown Prince Naruhito of Japan.